rickymedrano/srirs-sensor-project/README.md

   * Here is what ours looks like hooked up.
 Note, due to the size constraints of the breadboard, we routed the 5V connection to the other side of the breadboard, as seen by the second red wire.
   * <img src="./Pictures/waterOnly.jpg" alt="Water Wiring" width="300"/>
  * Electric
    * We followed the circuit built <a href="https://learn.openenergymonitor.org/electricity-monitoring/ct-sensors/how-to-build-an-arduino-energy-monitor-measuring-current-only" target="_blank">here</a> but adapted it to be used with 2 CT sensors instead of 1.
 This was how we **initially**  wired up and tested with a breadboard.
-This set up used burden resistors and shared a 10uF capacitor:
+This set up used burden resistors and shared a 10uF capacitor to act as a low-pass filter:
    * <img src="./Pictures/initialElectric.jpg" alt="Initial Electric Wiring" width="500"/>
    * We realized the CTs we had purchased, the ones linked above, had burden resistors built in.
 We therefore got rid of the burden resistors and added an extra 10uF capacitor that way each sensor got their own.
 Therefore, the final project had 2 voltage dividers, consisting of 4 10k resistors, and 2 10uF capacitors.
 In the picture below you can see how we soldered them together and added dupont connections.
 Note, one of the resistors is hidden under the shrink tubing.
    * <img src="./Pictures/electricOnly.jpg" alt="Electric Wiring" width="500"/>